heyfuturejesse/heyfuturejesse.github.io/README.md

 ## Features

 The page includes a title, a picture of a dancing banana, and the words "Jesse Russell Github spaces is dope, and Dylan is very Handsome!
 This is a dancing banana.
 How cool is it!" written all over it.
 The dancing banana serves as a fun and quirky element that adds some character to the page.
+It also features a gif from the hit anime, Serial Experiments Lain.
+NICE!

 ## How to Use